Journalist, writer, reporter.

 I'm a writer at heart but love supplementing my pieces with photography and videos, along with public records and data journalism.

-I've reported from Los Angeles, New York, Portland and Ohio as well as in Albania, Mexico, India and Kyrgyzstan.
+I've reported from Los Angeles, New York, Portland and Ohio as well as in Albania, Jordan, India and Kyrgyzstan.
 I am fluent in Russian, speak working Spanish and am developing my Arabic skills after four years of college-level study.

 In my free time I love finding new places to hike and catching up on my endlessly expanding list of articles to read.